hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 ### Changing file format from SAM to BAM

 While the SAM alignment file from Bowtie2 is human readable, we need a BAM alignment file for downstream analysis.
 A BAM file is a binary equavalent version of SAM file, in other words, the same file in a compressed format.
 Therefore, BAM file is not human readable, and it is much smaller in size.
 BAM file is the typical format used in bioinformatics tools.
 We will use [Samtools](http://samtools.github.io) to convert the file format from SAM to BAM.
+Samtools is a program taht consists of many utilities for working with the Sequence Alignment/Map (SAM) format.
+Here, we will use the `samtools view` command to conver our SAM file into its binary compressed version (BAM) and save it to file.

 > NOTE: Once we generate the BAM file, we don't need to retain the SAM file anymore - we can delete it to save space.

-Let's load the module `samtools`:
+Let's start by loading the module `samtools`:

 ```bash
 $ module load gcc/6.2.0 # you may not need to load this if you are working in the same session from Bowtie2
 $ module load samtools/1.9
 ```

-You can find detailed instructions for different samtools functions in this [manual](http://www.htslib.org/doc/samtools-1.2.html).
-For our purpose, we will use the command `samtools view` with the following parameters:
+We outline below the parameters to use with the command `samtools view`, and what each does:

 * `-h`: include header in output
 * `-S`: input is in SAM format
 * `-b`: output BAM format
 * `-o`: /path/to/output/file

+> **NOTE**: You can find detailed instructions for different samtools functions and additional parameter options in this [manual](http://www.htslib.org/doc/samtools-1.2.html).

 ```bash
 # DO NOT RUN